oskaremilsson/gaemboy/examination/client/README.md

 * Faster speed the more you play
 * New Game-alternative in menu
 * View next block

-#### Disclaimer
-All students working on this assignment uses the same server and can read all messages sent by you.
-You should at all times mind your language.
-The channels are monitored and abuse will not be tolerated.

 ## Hints and recommendations
 Hints and recommendations below are only suggestions and nothing you need to abide by.